Predicting Percentage of Viewers & View Time on Ads

 Just like on the above animation, AOIs show the percentage of visual attention that falls inside a specific area of an image.
 To develop the revolutionary formulas that estimate view time and the percentage of people who notice key components of an ad, we analyzed eye-tracking data of eye movements, specifically eye fixations.

-Validated by data from our eye-tracking studies, the Predict AI attention model offers valuable predictions about the duration users spend examining an asset (TFD-based) and the probable number of viewers (% Seen).
+Validated by data from our eye-tracking studies, the Neurons AI attention model offers valuable predictions about the duration users spend examining an asset (TFD-based) and the probable number of viewers (% Seen).

 What we set out to do